fabric8-analytics/fabric8-analytics-notification-scheduler/README.md

 ./detect-common-errors.sh
 ```

-Please note that only semantical problems are reported.
+Please note that only semantic problems are reported.

 #### Check for scripts written in BASH